Relfos/LunarParser/README.md

 XML/JSON parsers for C#.

 # Why Lunar Parser?
-There already excellent solutions for parsing JSON and XML in C#.
+There already excellent solutions for parsing JSON, XML and YAML in C#.
 However they usually require one of the following:
 - Creating classes by hand
 - C# Dynamic feature